hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [Calculus of Constructions]: https://en.wikipedia.org/wiki/Calculus_of_constructions

+[^recall-generics-correspondence]: Do you remember our variables-generics correspondence?

-[^const-generics]: Some time ago, a small part of [const generics] was stabilised.
+[^const-generics]: Some time ago, minimal working [const generics] were stabilised.
 In perspective, they could replace Typenum by using the same integer representation as in ordinary code.

 [const generics]: https://github.com/rust-lang/rust/issues/44580